karimatthews/scrabble/README.md

 ## Usage

 Clone the repository.
+Run `ruby app.rb` in the console.

 ## Technology

-Written in ruby.
+Written in Ruby.